Discussion in 'UPS Union Issues' started by Utahloader, Feb 5, 2019.

 You're silly.
 Elections are terrible accountability mechanisms.

 You broke a rule?
-Well, let's wait three years to see if enough people are off about it to fire you.
+Well, let's wait three years to see if enough people are pissed off about it to fire you.
 Oh, you're running unopposed?
 Well you get a free pass.

 I'd laugh if it weren't so sad that people are so feeble-minded that they find something like this acceptable.